Gay Kayler: Modelling, commercials and movie sound track

 Gay Kayler, a triple beauty quest title holder, was a singer and model who also made commercials, e.g., with Bert Newton on Australia's Great Barrier Reef and the female voices on the radio commercial, David Callan at Your Club, which was aired over 31,000 times.

+As the 1960 Miss Darling Downs and a Miss Australia Quest State Finalist Australian Country Music Hall of Fame Gay received training on social skills, personal style and etiquette from June Dally-Watkins OAM, one of the 100 Australian Legends, a National Treasure, and Australia’s go-to expert on correct behaviour June Marie Dally-Watkins 1927-2020.
+This included deportment and posture, how to sit elegantly, how to set a table and dining etiquette.

-She recorded the female sound track on the 1978 Little Boy Lost movie, which was released worldwide.
+Gay recorded the female sound track on the 1978 Little Boy Lost movie, which was released worldwide.
 Terry Bourke, the movie's director, presented an autographed copy of Little Boy Lost, a book based on his screenplay, to Gay Kayler at the movie premiere.
 The Little Boy Lost DVD was released in 2005 and again in 2007.